 Vitamin D also affects our ability to make decisions, concentrate, focus and retain information.

-To celebrate a longer life, pain-free legs, healthy joints, bones and feet, we need to ensure we expose the largest area of our skin to 15 minutes of sunshine every day.
+To celebrate a longer life, pain-free legs, healthy joints, bones and feet, we need to ensure we expose the largest area of our skin to 15 minutes of sunshine every Summer day; or take a D3 water-soluble spray.